awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/lza-sample-config/README.md

 ## 5.3.
 VPC Flow Logs

 VPC Flow Logs capture information about the IP traffic going to and from network interfaces in a VPC such as source and destination IPs, protocol, ports, and success/failure of the flow.
-The LZA best practices [network-config.yaml](./network-config.yaml) configuration file enables ALL (i.e. both accepted and rejected traffic) logs for all VPCs in all accounts to a local CloudWatch log group.
+The [network-config.yaml](./network-config.yaml) configuration file enables ALL (i.e. both accepted and rejected traffic) logs for all VPCs in all accounts to a local CloudWatch log group.
 It is important to use custom flow log formats to ensure all fields are captured as important fields are not part of the basic format.
 More details about VPC Flow Logs are [available here](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html).
 It should be noted that certain categories of network flows are not captured, including traffic to and from the instance metadata service (`169.254.169.254`), and DNS traffic with an Amazon VPC DNS resolver.
 DNS logs are available by configuring [Route 53 Resolver query logs](https://awslabs.github.io/landing-zone-accelerator-on-aws/classes/_aws_accelerator_config.ResolverConfig.html#queryLogs).

 ## 5.4.
 GuardDuty

 Amazon GuardDuty is a cloud native threat detection and Intrusion Detection Service (IDS) that continuously monitors for malicious activity and unauthorized behavior to protect your AWS accounts and workloads.
 The service uses machine learning, anomaly detection, and integrated threat intelligence to identify and prioritize potential threats.
 GuardDuty uses a number of data sources including VPC Flow Logs, DNS logs, CloudTrail logs and several threat feeds.
-[Amazon GuardDuty](https://aws.amazon.com/guardduty/) is enabled in the [security-config.yaml](./security-config.yaml) best practices configuration file.
+[Amazon GuardDuty](https://aws.amazon.com/guardduty/) is enabled in the [security-config.yaml](./security-config.yaml) sample configuration file.

 ## 5.5.
 Config

 [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) provides a detailed view of the resources associated with each account in the AWS Organization, including how they are configured, how they are related to one another, and how the configurations have changed over time.
 Resources can be evaluated on the basis of their compliance with Config Rules - for example, a Config Rule might continually examine EBS volumes and check that they are encrypted.
-Config may is enabled at the organization level in the LZA best practices [security-config.yaml](./security-config.yaml) configuration file - this provides an overall view of the compliance status of all resources across the organization.
+Config is enabled at the organization level in the [security-config.yaml](./security-config.yaml) configuration file - this provides an overall view of the compliance status of all resources across the organization.
 The AWS Config multi-account multi-region data aggregation capability has been located in both the Organization Management account and the Security account.

 ## 5.6.
 CloudWatch Logs